 Avatar Image to Reference Image (Image Consistency Improvement)

-X DM Outreach Foundation Building
+X DM Outreach Foundation Construction

 – Prepared the foundation for sending outreach DMs to Web3 projects.
 Enabled access to X API DM endpoints by adding OAuth2 scopes: dm.read/dm.write.